 Vitamin D Deficiency

-Certain conditions may cause you to be deficient in vitamin D. The National Institutes of Health states that those most at risk are the elderly and others who get limited exposure to sunshine, those with dark skin, obese individuals, people with medical conditions that cause fat malabsorption and patients who have undergone bypass surgery.
+Certain conditions may cause you to be deficient in vitamin D. The National Institutes of Health states that those most at risk are the elderly and others who get limited exposure to sunshine, those with dark skin, people who have obesity, people with medical conditions that cause fat malabsorption and patients who have undergone bypass surgery.